-The club was now operating from two sets of Premises - Regent House continued as the Headquarters.
-While the Tower was used for waterside activities.
+The club was now operating from two sets of Premises - Regent House continued as the Head Quarters.
+While the Tower being used for waterside activities.

-But by September 1995 it seemed impractical to continue with both buildings and a Ballot Paper was circulated on the 19th September 1995 with a proposal to sell Regents House.
+But by September 1995 it seemed impractical to continue with both and a Ballot Paper was circulated on the 19th September 1995 with a proposal to Sell Regent House.

-Work now started on completing the upper floors of the Tower to create the fabulous Club Room we use today.
+Work now started on completing the upper floors of the Tower to create the fabulous Club Room we are standing in today.

 On 31st October 1996 the Subs and Dinghy Space off set was raised from £500 to £800 and the interest rate was cut to 6%.
-By 1997 after a monumental amount of hard graft again by our dedicated work parties the building was finished.
+By 1997 after a monumental amount of hard graft again by our dedicated work parties the building was finally finished.